solarsnake/coveralls-demo-ruby/README.md

 Since you understand [how test coverage works in this project](https://github.com/afinetooth/coveralls-demo-ruby#1-understand-test-coverage-in-this-project), let's verify those same results through the [Coveralls](https://coveralls.io/) service.

-If you've already [configured your project to use Coveralls & Travis CI](https://github.com/afinetooth/coveralls-demo-ruby/blob/travis/README.md#config-steps), then [Travis CI](https://travis-ci.org/) has already pushed your first build to [Coveralls](https://coveralls.io/), and you've noted that coverage stands at 80%:
+If you've already [configured your project to use Coveralls & CircleCI](https://github.com/afinetooth/coveralls-demo-ruby/blob/circle/README.md#config-steps), then [CircleCI](https://circleci.com/) has already pushed your first build to [Coveralls](https://coveralls.io/), and you've noted that coverage stands at 80%:

 __[CHANGE THIS IMAGE TO COVERALLS > CIRCLE-CI BRANCH]__